Since one of the most common questions we receive from clients here at IBUSA is…

 The only problem is…

-That 20-year term life insurance is more than she really wanted to pay each month so instead of purchasing a 20 year term life insurance policy, she decides to purchas a 15 year term life insurance policy with a guaranteed renewable option because she knows she can always extend her policy later on if she needs to.
+That 20-year term life insurance is more than she wanted to pay each month, so instead of purchasing a 20-year term life insurance policy, she decides to buy a 15-year term life insurance policy with a guaranteed renewable option because she knows she can always extend her policy later on if she needs to.

 And here is where…

-We can run into some problems because, over the course of 15 years between ages 35 and 50, a lot can happen to someone “medically,” and in this imaginary scenario, our client was diagnosed, treated, and cured of stage 4 breast cancer.
+We can run into some problems because, over 15 years, between ages 35 and 50, a lot can happen to someone “medically.”
+In this imaginary scenario, our client was diagnosed, treated, and cured of stage 4 breast cancer.

 “Which is great!”